-Based in the region, the Senior Analyst will undertake research and draft reports and other forms of shorter publications which examine and propose solutions to prevent or mitigate deadly conflict.
-The Senior Analyst will focus on the Korean Peninsula, with a specific emphasis on DPRK, and related issues and developments in ROK, China, the US, Japan, and other relevant countries.
+Based in Northeast Asia, the Senior Analyst will conduct research and draft reports and other shorter forms of publications that examine and propose solutions to prevent or mitigate deadly conflict.
+The Senior Analyst will focus on the Korean Peninsula, with a specific emphasis on North Korea and issues and developments related to North Korea in South Korea, China, the United States, Japan, and other relevant countries.

-Proposes policy recommendations and initiatives for conflict actors including political, civil society, and other stakeholders at the national as well as regional and international levels aimed at preventing, mitigating or resolving deadly conflict;
+- Proposes policy recommendations and initiatives for conflict actors including political, civil society, and other stakeholders at the national as well as regional and international levels aimed at preventing, mitigating or resolving deadly conflict;

-As required, supervises research assistants, consultants, stringers, and/or interns.
+- As required, supervises research assistants, consultants, stringers, and/or interns.

-Expertise on the Korean peninsula with at least seven years of relevant professional experience in conflict research, analysis, prevention, or resolution in government, academia international organisations, non-governmental organisations, or the media.
+- Expertise on the Korean peninsula with at least seven years of relevant professional experience in conflict research, analysis, prevention, or resolution in government, academia international organisations, non-governmental organisations, or the media;

-Extensive knowledge of security and public policy issues related to the Korean peninsula, and experience of living and working in the region;
+- Extensive knowledge of security and public policy issues related to the Korean peninsula, and experience of living and working in the region;

-Demonstrated excellent writing skills;
+- Demonstrated excellent writing skills;

-Strong research and analytical skills, and proven experience of formulating persuasive policy recommendations;
+- Strong research and analytical skills, and proven experience of formulating persuasive policy recommendations;

-A network of governmental, non-governmental, media, and civil society contacts in the region;
+- A network of governmental, non-governmental, media, and civil society contacts in the region;

-Excellent interpersonal and communication skills, including public presentation skills;
+- Excellent interpersonal and communication skills, including public presentation skills;